bt3gl/ARKit_PostMalone/README.md

 )](https://developer.apple.com/swift)

-I am learning ARKit and this is my fist quick demo of 3D drawing in [ARKit](https://developer.apple.com/arkit/) using [Metal](https://developer.apple.com/metal/) + [SceneKit](https://developer.apple.com/documentation/scenekit).
+* A fist quick demo of using [ARKit](https://developer.apple.com/arkit/) to display images to your enviroment.
 This exercise is based on [this code](https://developer.apple.com/documentation/arkit/building_your_first_ar_experience).

+# Running

-This app has been successfully tested on Xcode 9.4 + iOS 11.4.
+* This app has been successfully tested on Xcode 9.4 + iOS 11.4.

+* When running it in your device, simply clique on where you want to see Post Malone. 😎

 ------